puppetlabs/puppetlabs-peadm/documentation/install_and_configure_without_ha.md

 * TODO: add this doc as a section to basic_usage.md instead?

 Please see the [basic_usage.md](basic_usage.md) document for reference; this document will avoid repeating the information covered there.
-The plans covered in this document can also set up the Extra Large environment without HA by setting the optional `ha` parameter to `false` in the params.json file.
+The install, configure, and upgrade plans covered in the [basic_usage.md](basic_usage.md) document can also set up the Extra Large environment without HA by setting the optional `ha` parameter to `false` in the params.json file (see the [example](#example-params.json-bolt-parameters-file) below).

 ## Basic usage instructions